kercheval/GradleCMPlugin/README.md

 - Use of java based closure implementation to extend gradle tasks
 - Use of a property to distinguish between versions and build types

-##Usage for buildinfo Plugin
+##Build Info Plugin

 ###Summary

 The buildinfo plugin supports the creation of a file (in standard Java properties format) that shows environment and build information present at the time a build takes place.
-The primary information gathered is displayed below.
+The primary information gathered includes:

 - Obtains Git repository information about the build
 - Obtains build machine information and user info